Rules once lifted are reimposed to try to curb new outbreaks

 Some countries including South Korea have weathered the pandemic without severe economic lockdowns, although officials shut schools until May and temporarily closed leisure facilities in some major cities when infections rose.
 The country’s professional baseball league, which returned to action in May without spectators, is now preparing to bring back fans in the stands.

-Business shutdowns were not enforced during Japan’s state of emergency that ended in late May, but many stores and restaurants closed on their own.
+Business shutdowns were not enforced during Japan’s state of emergency that ended in late May, but many stores and restaurants closed voluntarily.
 Recent spikes in Tokyo and other major cities have prompted local governments to take action.

 The southern prefecture of Kagoshima issued a 14-week closure request for dancing halls, bars and other nightclubs after one venue was connected to about 100 infections.